 My work uses an evolutionary framework informed by ancient DNA (aDNA), historical, bioarchaeological, and archaeological methods to explore the processes that shape patterns of health and disease in the past.
 This approach can provide a “deep time” window into the biological consequences of changing social, cultural and ecological circumstances on health outcomes.

 A multi-proxy biomolecular and skeletal investigation of stature across the agricultural transition

 Ancient genomes provide unique time-stamped perspectives of the emergence and trajectory of adaptive responses to specific ecological or demographic events.
-My postdoctoral work at Penn State focuses on temporal patterns in ‘predicted’ genetic contributions to height and ‘actual’ skeletal height before, during, and after the subsistence shift to agriculture in Europe (~12,000 BP to 2,000 BP).
+My previous postdoctoral work at Penn State focused on temporal patterns in ‘predicted’ genetic contributions to height and ‘actual’ skeletal height before, during, and after the subsistence shift to agriculture in Europe (~12,000 BP to 2,000 BP).